koush/koush.com/_posts/one-review.md

 is unlocked has no impact on the actual sales of the phones.
 It just makes a small, very vocal, minority of users upset.
 Though, arguably, alienating a population of developers is probably not the best way to garner developer adoption either.

+The high level takeaway is that the unlock behaves just like any other Nexus device.
+This is awesome.

 I was incredibly surprised to find that the HTCDev unlock even worked on the AT&T variant of the HTC One.
 AT&T and Verizon have both been pushing OEMs harder to completely lock down their phones, and remove all unlock mechanisms altogether.
 For example, the Samsung Galaxy S4 will be shipping _locked_ on both Verizon and AT&T. Whether this was a mistake, or an oversight, remains to be seen.